breezy-team/loggerhead/docs/index.rst

 - simplejson for producing JSON data.

 - Paste for the server.
-(You need version 1.2 or newer of Paste.)
+(You need version 1.2 or newer of Paste).

-- Paste Deploy  (optional, needed when proxying through Apache)
+- Paste Deploy  (optional, needed when proxying through Apache).

-- flup (optional, needed to use FastCGI, SCGI or AJP)
+- flup (optional, needed to use FastCGI, SCGI or AJP).

 Installing Dependencies Using Ubuntu Packages